-When manufacturing a part, the intent is that it match the dimensions called out on the specifications exactly.
+When manufacturing a part, the intent is that it matches the dimensions called out on the specifications exactly.
 However, depending on the materials, environment and manufacturing approach the size of the finished parts may vary slightly.

 Engineers understand this and so they specify a “tolerance” for any unintended deviations from the stated dimensions.
 This ensures that all parts shipped will fit and function properly when installed — and the customer will be happy.